KskAdch/TopologicalNumbers.jl/docs/src/index.md

 ## Overview

-TopologicalNumbers.jl is a Julia package designed to calculate topological numbers, such as the Chern numbers and $\mathbb{Z}_2$ numbers, using a numerical approach based on the Fukui-Hatsugai-Suzuki method [Fukui2005Chern,Mochol-Grzelak2018Efficient](@cite), the Shiozaki method [Fukui2007Quantum,Shiozaki2023discrete](@cite), or method of calculating the Weyl nodes [Hirayama2018Topological,Yang2011Quantum,Hirayama2015Weyl,Du2017Emergence](@cite).
+TopologicalNumbers.jl is a Julia package designed to compute topological numbers, such as the Chern numbers and $\mathbb{Z}_2$ numbers, using a numerical approach based on the Fukui-Hatsugai-Suzuki method [Fukui2005Chern,Mochol-Grzelak2018Efficient](@cite), the Shiozaki method [Fukui2007Quantum,Shiozaki2023discrete](@cite), or method of calculating the Weyl nodes [Hirayama2018Topological,Yang2011Quantum,Hirayama2015Weyl,Du2017Emergence](@cite).